sjaubain/OSM-Parser/README.md

 ## Status

 Work still in progress.
-Please report all bugs.
+Please report all bugs and suggestion.

 ## Installation